glynawe/Vanilla/vanilla.md

 ## Modules and Interfaces

-    File = (Interface | Module) "."... ["."].
+    Program = (Interface | Module) "."... ["."].

-A Vanilla program consists of one or more source code files.
-A file may contain any number of interfaces and modules separated by full stops.
-A program is a collection of interfaces and modules that declare a procedure called `main`, which will be the first procedure to be executed.
+A Vanilla program may contain any number of interfaces and modules separated by full stops.
+One module must declare a procedure called `main`, which will be the first procedure to be executed.

     Interface = "interface" InterfaceName "="
                 {Description ";"}